Howiec1/Self-driven-car/README.md

 # Self-driven-car
-This is my first Arduino project.
+This is my first Arduino School project